 Collision: Collision repairs your car even if the accident is your fault.
 You’re responsible for the deductible, and your insurer pays the rest of the repair costs.
 If your car is completely destroyed and undrivable, your insurer will cut you a check for the actual cash value of the vehicle.
 This type of coverage is optional.

 Comprehensive: This covers your car if anything outside of accident damage happens to it.
-Examples include theft, vandalism, damage from flood, fire, falling trees, and more.
+Examples include theft, vandalism, damage from a flood, fire, falling trees, and more.
 This type of coverage is optional.